My commitment is to your personal growth and empowerment.

-I am fine with any of these relationships.
-I do like ask for clarity about the shift from one type of relationship to another though.
-In the event that a client moves from a committed or relaxed relationship to some kind of termination, then I require that we have a final session in which this is discussed, and closure is attended to.
+In the event that a client wishes to terminate the therapy, before the completion of the therapeutic contract, then I require that we have a final session in which this is discussed, and closure is properly attended to.
 I consider it important for both of us that our working together is completed properly, rather than you simply stop coming.
-The door is still open after that for reengagement at any point, but this represents the drawing to a close of a phase of therapy, even if it may restart at some point.
+The door is still open after that completion session for reengagement at any point with a new therapeutic contract, but this session represents the drawing to a close of a phase of therapy.

 You can reach me in the following ways

 You may find it useful for yourself to fill out a health and wellness self assessment that I have put together: download here

 Your final registration steps are:

 and then please fill in the intake form to register as a client.